 The Small Grants Program runs in semi-annual cycles.
 There are two calls for applications per year (Autumn and Spring), and one grant is awarded per cycle.
-The Spring Call for Proposals is currently open.
-The deadline for applications is October 30, 2018.
+The Spring Call for Proposals is currently closed.
+The next open application cycle will take place in spring 2019.

 What do we fund?

 Proposed small grant projects expand upon the Hollings Center’s program topics and mission through collaborative, cross-cultural pursuits that produce innovative deliverables.
 The Hollings Center awards small grants of up to $15,000 to past dialogue participants.
 Examples of initiatives that we fund include: